pfelk/pfelk/README.md

 sudo wget https://raw.githubusercontent.com/a3ilson/pfelk/master/conf.d/patterns/pf-12.2019.grok
 ```

-### 18. Enter your pfSense/OPNsense IP address (05-syslog.conf)
+### 18. Enter your pfSense/OPNsense IP address (01-inputs.conf)
 ```
-sudo nano /etc/logstash/conf.d/05-syslog.conf
+Change line 9; the "if [host] =~ ..." should point to your pfSense/OPNsense IP address Change line 12-16; (OPTIONAL) to point to your second PF IP address or ignore
 ```

-### 19. Revise/Update w/pf IP address (05-syslog.conf)
+### 19. Revise/Update w/pf IP address (01-inputs.conf)
 ```
-Change line 5; the "if [host] =~ ..." should point to your pfSense IP address Change line 12-16; (OPTIONAL) to point to your second PF IP address or ignore
+For pfSense uncommit line 28 and commit out line 25 For OPNsense uncommit line 25 and commit out line 28
 ```

 # Configure Services